 Public Media Company is governed by board members of national stature, who represent all regions of the country and bring a wealth of experience in public broadcasting, business, finance, marketing and law.

-John Crigler, Arlington, VA, is Of Counsel to the law firm of Garvey Schubert Barer, where he represented many public media clients, including Public Media Company.
+John Crigler (Secretary/Treasurer), Arlington, VA, is Of Counsel to the law firm of Garvey Schubert Barer, where he represented many public media clients, including Public Media Company.
 His articles on legal issues include “Why Sparky Can’t Bark”, “Decency Redux”, “The Public Radio Legal Handbook”, “Suing the Messenger”, “Grand Theft Underwriting” and “A Guide to Copyright Law for Public Radio”.
 He has served on the Board of Directors of the Association of Independents in Radio (AIR) and the National Federation of Community Broadcasters (NFCB).
 He is a graduate of Georgetown Law Center (J.D.), Yale University (Ph.D.) and Wesleyan University.
 (B.A.).

 Jan Nicholson, New York, NY, is the President of The Grable Foundation, a private charitable foundation in Pittsburgh, Pa., dedicated to helping children and youth by improving their educational opportunities.
 She is also President of The Nicholson Foundation, which is working in New Jersey to reform the system for providing healthcare to vulnerable populations, and to improve the quality of, and access to, care and education for children ages 0–5.
 In 2000 she retired from a career in finance, spent principally at Citicorp.
-She retired as a director of Ball Corporation and of Radian Group, Inc. in 2015.
-She serves on the boards of the Tri-State Area’s Regional Plan Association, and MDRC, a social policy research organization.
+In 2016, she retired as a director of Ball Corporation and of Radian Group, Inc. She serves on the boards of the Tri-State Area’s Regional Plan Association, and MDRC, a social policy research organization.